lnfran85/HOBOS/README.md

  - A column with the row number must be included
  - Date and time must be in two separated columns
  - The time format will be as 24h
  - Include serial number of the datalogger

+ ## TO DO
+Liliana suggested to split the data from the HOBOS which have different conditions.
+This can specially be done in LSA

 ## DONE